mtrk-dev/mtrk_designer_api/README.md

 Additionnaly, requirements.txt helps setting the local environment by intalling the right dependencies, and Doxyfile allows to generate the doxygen documentation.

 # How to run it
-For this first prototype, it is necessary to open SDLGenerator.py and uncomment the selected action (miniFlashModifier, mtrkConsoleUI, camrieConverter, or pulseqConverter, lines 165-483) to run it.
+For this first prototype, it is necessary to open SDLGenerator.py and uncomment the selected action (mtrkConsoleUI, miniFlashModifier, camrieConverter, or pulseqConverter, lines 165-483) to run it.
 Only one action can be uncommented at a time (by default, pulseqConverter is enabled).
 The local paths need to be adapted for input (line 53), and output (line 187).
 If no input is needed (creation of a new file), the miniflash.mtrk file should be used as an input for initialization.

 # Questions?
 You can contact me at anais.artiges@nyulangone.org